tapis-project/documentation/source/technical/apps.rst

 *runtimeVersion*
   Runtime version to be used when executing the application.
 *runtimeOptions*
   Options that apply to the runtime.
-Currently only applicable for SINGULARITY runtime.
+Note that currently there are no runtimes that require this.

 .. warning::
-  Please note that use of SINGULARITY_START has been deprecated.
-Support will be removed in a future release.
+  Please note that support for SINGULARITY_START has been removed.
-  If you have a need for this option please contact Tapis support (cicsupport@tacc.utexas.edu).
+  If you have a need for this option please contact Tapis support (cicsupport@tacc.utexas.edu) about an enhancement request.

 *containerImage*
   Reference to be used when running the container image.